Wanaka Ski Fields

 For beginner skiers and snowboarders, Treble Cone provides lift access to the ‘Nice n’ Easy’ surface lifts located alongside the comforts of the Base lodge and café.
 For intermediate skiers and snowboarders, the 4km High Street / Easy Rider leg burner is fantastic.
 If it is advanced terrain you are after, the Saddle Basin and Summit Slopes are a playground of open powder faces, natural half pipes and fun drops.
 Or for the Expert skier and snowboarder, the Motatapu Chutes are a unique way of exploring the backcountry within the boundaries of patrolled and protected area.

-Skiing in the Ski Resorts of Wanaka – A top New Zealand bucket list destination
+Skiing in Wanaka – A top New Zealand bucket list destination

 Wanaka is full of activities to keep you busy off the slopes.
 With a thriving cafe culture, an impressive line-up of restaurants, and countless boutique shops to explore, the compact downtown is a great place to relax and soak in the views.
 Take a look at the Top 10 Wanaka Activities here, featuring Puzzling World, the famous Wanaka Tree and Cinema Paradiso to name a few!